iDataVisualizationLab/VAST2019mc3/README.md

 **Message:**

-- Do the messages of this location have some special pattern? i.e. Apart from usual norm for tweets and social media posts, is there any typical/special points about messages from this city? -> Domain specific
+- Do the messages of this location have some special pattern? i.e. Apart from usual norm for tweets and social media posts, is there any typical/special points about messages from this city? -> Domain specific.
+Slang, ...